datatrail-jhu/09_dataanalysis/manuscript/04_descriptive.md

 ![`gg_miss_var()` output](images/04_descriptive/04_dataanalysis_descriptive-20.png)

-Here,the variables are listed along the left-hand side and the number of missing values for each variable is plotted.
+Here, the variables are listed along the left-hand side and the number of missing values for each variable is plotted.
 We can clearly see that `brainwt` has 27 missing values in this dataset, while sleep_cycle has the most missingness among variables in this dataset.

 Getting an understanding of what values are missing in your dataset is critical before moving on to any other type of analysis.